Daniel-KM/Omeka-S-module-Mirador/README.md

 ```

   If it doesn't work, clone the repository [Mirador-integration-Omeka] somewhere,
-  follow its readme, then copy build files inside "asset/vendor/mirador".
+  follow its readme, build files with webpack, then copy build files inside

-* Access to IIIF images

-Mirador is based on IIIF, so the images should be available through an image
-server compliant with this protocol.
-So for you own images, you need either
-[Cantaloupe] or [IIP Image] or the module [Image Server].

-With [Image Server], if you need to display big images (bigger than 1 to 10 MB
-according to your server, your network, and your users), you need to create
-tiles.
-The tiling means that big images like maps and deep paintings, and any
-other images, are converted into tiles in order to load and zoom them instantly.
+  "asset/vendor/mirador".

 Usage